amidabuddha/console-chat-gpt/README.md

 </h1>

-The ultimate command line interface for chatting with ChatGPT or MistralAI!
+The ultimate command line interface for chatting with **ChatGPT / MistralAI/ Claude by Anthropic**!
 Save time and effort with this simple yet effective tool.

 <h3>